Beverley McLachlin: Supreme Court judge (1989–2017)

+On the advice of Jean Chrétien, McLachlin was appointed the chief justice of Canada on January 7, 2000.

-Upon being sworn into the Supreme Court of Canada, she also became a deputy of the Governor General of Canada together with the other justices of the Supreme Court.
+Upon being sworn into the Supreme Court of Canada, she also became a deputy of the governor general of Canada together with the other justices of the Supreme Court.
 When Governor General Adrienne Clarkson was hospitalized for a cardiac pacemaker operation on July 8, 2005, McLachlin performed the duties of the governor general as the administrator of Canada.
 In her role as administrator, she gave royal assent to the Civil Marriage Act which legalized same-sex marriage nationally in Canada.
 She relinquished that task when the governor general returned to good health in late July.

 While she was Chief Justice, McLachlin chaired the Canadian Judicial Council.
 She is also on the board of governors of the National Judicial Institute and on the advisory council of the Order of Canada.
-She is a member of the Queen's Privy Council for Canada.
-McLachlin was made a commander of the Legion of Honour by the government of France in 2008.
-On December 15, 2006, she was appointed a commander of the Venerable Order of Saint John.

 In July 2013, during the consultation period prior to appointment for Marc Nadon, Chief Justice McLachlin contacted justice minister Peter MacKay and the Prime Minister's Office regarding the eligibility of Marc Nadon for a Quebec seat on the Supreme Court.
 Prime Minister Stephen Harper stated that he had refused a phone call from McLachlin on the attorney general's advice.
 Harper's comments were criticized by the legal community and a complaint was forwarded to the International Commission of Jurists in Switzerland.
 The International Commission of Jurists concluded that Beverly McLachlin deserved an apology from Harper, but none had been given as of July 2014.

 In May 2015, McLachlin was invited to speak at the Global Centre for Pluralism, and said that Canada attempted to commit "cultural genocide" against aboriginal peoples in what she called the worst stain on Canada's human-rights record.
 University of Regina academic Ken Coates supported McLachlin, and said that she was "only stating what is clearly in the minds of judges, lawyers and aboriginal people across the country".
 Others were less sympathetic.
 Columnist Lysiane Gagnon called the comments "unacceptable" and "highly inflammatory" and suggested that McLachlin had opened herself up to accusations of prejudice.
 Gordon Gibson, another columnist, said the use of the word "genocide" was incendiary and disproportionate and that the Chief Justice's comments made her sound like a legislator.

 McLachlin retired from the Supreme Court on December 15, 2017, nine months before reaching the mandatory retirement age of 75.
 Her successor as Chief Justice of Canada is Richard Wagner, who was nominated by Prime Minister Justin Trudeau in 2017.
-Her successor as a justice of the court is Sheilah Martin, who was nominated by Prime Minister Justin Trudeau through a new process for judicial appointments to the Supreme Court of Canada that permitted, "any Canadian lawyer or judge who fits a specified criteria" to apply.
+Her successor as a justice of the court is Sheilah Martin, who was nominated by Trudeau through a new process for judicial appointments to the Supreme Court of Canada that permitted, "any Canadian lawyer or judge who fits a specified criteria" to apply.

-Hong Kong
+On the Charter

+Since retirement

+From 2016 to 2020, she was a college visitor at Massey College.
+In 2017, she was elected Visitor of Queens' College, Cambridge.